datopian/flowershow/site/content/docs/blog.md

 ## `BlogsList` component

 In order to list all your blog posts on a given page, you can use our `BlogsList` component and pass it a list of your blog posts.
+It's globally available, so you don't need to import it in your mdx file.

 The `BlogsList` component requires a `simple` page layout, which you need to specify in the frontmatter of your blogs index page.